Missing Chibok schoolgirl found with baby, Nigerian army says

 Saturday's announcement comes nearly a month after 21 Chibok girls were freed in a deal brokered by the International Committee of the Red Cross and the Swiss government.

-That release came amid an apparent split in the terror group, with ISIS introducing a new leader, according to a Boko Haram insider.
+That release followed an apparent split in the terror group, with ISIS introducing a new leader, according to a Boko Haram insider.
 Boko Haram has long had links with ISIS, pledging allegiance to the Islamic militant group in March 2015.

 Roughly 196 girls are still unaccounted for.